Antonio Aguilar: Career

 Aguilar began his recording career in 1950, eventually making over 150 albums and selling more than 25 million records.
 He was known for his corridos, with some of his best known songs including "Gabino Barrera", "Caballo prieto azabache", "Albur de amor", and "Un puño de tierra".
 He was the first Mexican performer to mix rodeos and concerts while touring his show in Latin America and the United States.
-He has been compared to American actors like Roy Rogers, Gene Autry, and Ronald Reagan.

 He began his acting career in 1952 during the Golden Age of Mexican cinema.
 In the 1950s, Aguilar was cast in a series of films centered on rural hero "Mauricio Rosales" in El rayo justiciero (1955), La barranca de muerte (1955), La sierra del terror (1956), La huella del chacal (1956), La pantera negra (1957), La guarida del buitre (1958), and Los muertos no hablan (1958).
-A total of seven low-budget ranchera films produced by Rosas Films S.A.
+Seven low-budget ranchera films produced by Rosas Films S.A.
 Aguilar gained cinematic notice when cast in Ismael Rodríguez's Tierra de hombres in 1956.
-Other collaborations with Rodríguez include La Cucaracha (1959) and Ánimas Trujano (1962), where he received starring roles.
-Amongst his best ranchera films are Yo... el aventurero (1959), Caballo prieto azabache (1968), El ojo de vidrio (1969), and Valente Quintero (1973).
-Aguilar appeared in American western films like 1969's The Undefeated starring John Wayne.
-He also made a memorable starring role alongside his wife Flor Silvestre in Triste recuerdo (1991).
+His other collaborations with Rodríguez include La Cucaracha (1959) and Ánimas Trujano (1962), in which he received starring roles.
+Among his best ranchera films are Yo... el aventurero (1959), Caballo prieto azabache (1968), El ojo de vidrio (1969), and Valente Quintero (1973).
+Aguilar appeared in American Western films including 1969's The Undefeated starring John Wayne.

-Aguilar was also largely responsible for the renewed popularity of the tambora music in the mid-1980s, when he single-handedly resuscitated the genre with the hit "Triste recuerdo".